 - residents’ rights and responsibilities, how to find an SRS, services that may be offered, fees and making a complaint

-- becoming a proprietor - the registration process, the application assessment and the proprietor/manager suitability assessment.
+- becoming an SRS proprietor - the registration process, the application assessment and the proprietor/manager suitability assessment

-- operating an SRS - emergency management planning, managing incidents, community visitors, training and varying registration conditions
+- operating an SRS - understanding the legal obligations of operating an SRS including emergency management planning, managing incidents, the role of community visitors, training and varying registration conditions

-- other accommodation options include rooming houses, residential aged care services and retirement villages.
+- other accommodation options which include rooming houses, residential aged care services and retirement villages.